wp-orbit/wp-media-picker-jquery/readme.md

 # WP Media Picker jQuery Plugin

-This jQuery plugin provides an easy way to generate WP Media frames that automatically update hidden <input> elements on selection.
+This jQuery plugin provides an easy way to generate WP Media frames that automatically update hidden &lt;input> elements on selection.

 It currently only supports selecting a single image per instance.

-It is intended to be used in the WordPress backend, typically inside form elements, for example, custom meta boxes on edit post screens.
+It is intended to be used in the WordPress backend, typically inside &lt;form> elements, for example, options pages or custom meta boxes on edit post screens.

 ### Installation